Sherman Tanks of the US Army Official History books: The “Green Books”, had three picture editions! Part 1

 They also had to cut a hole into the back of the turret, to mount the radios, in a new armored box, because the gun still had to recoil into the radio bustle at the back of the turret.
 The armored box also worked as a counterweight for the longer barrel.
 They also eliminated the co-drivers position and put a cast armored plug over the gun port.
 The co-drivers space was filled with ammo since the 17 pounder ammo was longer than the 75mm ammo it took more space.
 They also had to eliminate the gun stabilizer to fit the gun.

 The 17 pounder gun had excellent armor penetration, in particular with APDS rounds, standing for armor piercing discarding sabot, but these rounds had very inconsistent accuracy.
 The problem that caused it was not worked out until after the war.
 At the combat ranges in the ETO and MTO, the APDS, worked ok, but the closer the better.
-The gun also lacked a decent HE round until after WWII ended when they came up with a system that used a smaller propellant charge for the HE rounds, and a new set of marks on the tanks site for the lower velocity rounds.
+The gun also lacked a decent HE round until after WWII ended when they came up with a system that used a smaller propellant charge for the HE rounds and a new set of marks on the tank’s sight for the lower velocity rounds.

 The Firefly in a generic sense is easy to identify, you look for a 75mm gun turret, with a much longer gun with a ball-shaped muzzle brake.
 The turret will also have a loaders hatch and an armored box on the rear.
 From there, you have to look at the details, but it’s easy enough.